Aristotle (348-322 B.C.)

 3. The substances are defined by their natures/forms (formal causes or essences).

-4. A thing’s nature or essence which determine why it is the way it is and why it develops/ moves changes as it does (potential and actual properties).
+4. A thing’s nature or essence determines why it is the way it is and why it develops/ moves/ changes as it does (potential and actual properties).

 The meaning of “is” is: